TFKls/kutils/lnch/README.md

 ## Lnch
 *A shell utility that executes a Launchfile
-Useful for when the app needs an terminal in the background, as well as when you don't want to add a directory with a binary to a path*
+Useful for when the app needs an terminal in the background, as well as when you don't want to add a directory with a binary to PATH*

 ### Versions
 version0 directory contains a very early version of the program